darmou/ticketmule_react/README.md

 No frills, general use support ticket tracking.
 Easily document and communicate client relations within a support team.

+## Note

+This is a complete redesign of the origoal Ticketmule by Lee Smith (rails 2.3, https://github.com/leesmith/ticket_mule).

+It is still very much a work in progress.
+Many features still to be implemented including porting to use Typescript 4.0.

+Also once finished sholud include, Jest and rspec for unit testing and cypress tests for integration.

 ## Features

 * Clean interface that is compatible with modern web browsers